Welcome to my third installment in the “is this accessory compatible” series. Today we’re going to be looking at the Kobalt K-Rail track system.

 The C-channel on the top of the Rubbermaid hook is so shallow that it walls off at the slightest vibration or even a fairly strong breeze.

-What’s worse, the Rubbermaid hook is too narrow that it can’t slide over the K-Rail’s lower channel.
+The Rubbermaid hook is too narrow that it can’t slide over the K-Rail’s lower channel.

 Compatible with Kobalt K-Rail?
 Definitely not!